tanlethanh/hiddos/README.md

 We use Terraform with [AWS](https://docs.aws.amazon.com/) provider to launch an ec2 instance as a victim, you need to setup an AWS account and config `credentials` in the local environment

+To make attacks more efficient, we use `sendpfast` of `scapy` that need `tcpreplay` dependency, you need to install it before running the CLI

 ### Setup cli

 We already have a CLI to run the simulation easily.
 Firstly, you need to build the CLI in development mode